Did you recently see a mystery PURPLE bird in California?

-These purple birds are found in shallow wetlands in California.
+These purple birds are found in shallow wetlands in southern California.
 They are patient hunters and will stay motionless for long periods, waiting for prey to pass by them.
 While waiting, Little Blue Herons keep their daggerlike bill pointed downwards to be prepared for when a fish, amphibian, insect, or crustacean appears.

 Little Blue Heron Range Map

 Interestingly, juvenile Little Blue Herons are completely WHITE and look entirely different than adults!
 It’s thought that these birds adapted this white plumage so they can be tolerated by Snowy Egrets, which catch more fish.
 Hanging out with large flocks of white herons also helps avoid predators. 🙂

 - A large dove with grayish wings and back.
 Underparts are purple-gray.

 - Look for a white bar on the back of their neck, which sits above a patch of greenish iridescent feathers.
 This feature should help you distinguish this dove from a Rock Pigeon.

 If you see one Band-tailed Pigeon, you should expect to see many more!
 This is because these doves spend most of their time traveling in large groups, which can include hundreds of birds.